 Next Door Wine.
-The founding of Next Door Wine begins with Jeff Clarke – originally from New York he has spent a long career in the world of tech.
+The founding of Next Door Wine begins with Jeff Clarke; originally from New York he has spent a long career in the world of tech and was a former CEO of Kodak.
 Having enjoyed fine wines for many years he bought a house in Calistoga in 2005 with four surrounding acres.
 This property had never been planted to vines before; in 2007 he decided to plant this land (0.9 of an acre) entirely to one clone of Cabernet Sauvignon.
 The first vintage of Next Door Wine was from 2010.

 The name “Next Door” was coined by a man known for his influence in the world of tech, Evan Williams.
 Evan has long been associated with the San Francisco Bay Area tech scene having originally coined the word “blogger” as well as having co-founded Twitter.

-Their vineyard is entirely micro managed – with most of the management done by hand.
-They farm the vines organically – they do not use synthetic pesticides or herbicides.
+Their vineyard was certified organic (CCOF) in 2018 and is entirely micromanaged with most of the management done by hand.
+They farm the vines organically and do not use synthetic pesticides or herbicides.
 The cover crop is cut by hand.
 While the land grows premium vines it also grows plenty of rocks.
-During a recent walk of the vineyard we saw numerous volcanic as well as alluvial small rocks.
+During a recent walk of the vineyard, we saw numerous volcanic as well as alluvial small rocks.

 A number of barrels from various French coopers are used in the aging program; over time they have been able to select which coopers they want to keep using and which ones won’t be used again.

-General Manager Dom Pochee came on board early on to help market the wine.
+General Manager Dom Pochee was with Next Door wines from 2012 through 2022; he joined the team early on to help market the wine.
 He has lived a whirlwind life centered around wine and the world of gastronomy.
 Raised in London he was bitten by the wine bug early on influenced by his uncle, Ahmed Pochee a prominent businessman in London’s wine world.
 Ahmed founded Oddbins, a hip wine retail outlet that after was sold to Seagram’s ultimately grew to nearly 280 retail outlets.

-Today he not only markets Next Door Wine but also runs Global Wine Advisers, a company that distributes mostly Sauvignon blanc and Pinot noir from California producers (mainly Napa and Sonoma) to high end resorts in the British Virgin Islands and other Caribbean destinations (including some of the Next Door wine).
+For 10 years he marketed Next Door Wine and simultaneously ran Global Wine Advisers, a company that distributes mostly Sauvignon Blanc and Pinot noir from California producers (mainly Napa and Sonoma) to high end resorts in the British Virgin Islands and other Caribbean destinations (including some of the Next Door wine).

-The prices for their first few releases are among the better value to price ratio’s for single vineyard Cabernet Sauvignon from a Napa boutique producer.
+The prices for their wines are among the better value to price ratios for single vineyard Cabernet Sauvignon from a Napa Valley boutique producer.